 An increase in cyclists along the BRT corridor by 50% in the highest demand locations, within the first year.

 Significantly lesser greenhouse gas and local emissions, with faster and smoother traffic, and fewer and newer buses.
 More than 50,000 tons of CO2 emissions were reduced in the first year of operation due to fewer bus-kilometers, faster and smoother traffic, and mode shift from cars and taxis to buses.
 The first BRT corridor will average 84,000 tons of CO2 emission reductions per year over the first 10 years of the project.

 The Guangzhou BRT and integrated bike sharing system won the 2011 Sustainable Transport Award in a ceremony in Washington DC on 24 January 2011.
 The BRT system has also been awarded city and provincial first level design prizes, and was acknowledged as a UNFCCC 'Lighthouse Award' recipient in 2013.
 Also in 2013 the Guangzhou BRT was the first BRT system in Asia to receive a 'Gold Standard' rating in the BRT Standard scoring system.

-Yichang Vice Mayor with one of Far East BRT's site visit guides, Chief Engineer of the Guangzhou BRT Xiaomei Duan.
+Yichang Vice Mayor with one of Far East Mobility's site visit guides, Chief Engineer of the Guangzhou BRT Xiaomei Duan.